Engin-Boot/no-oggy-in-cs-travikumar201/README.md

 ## Intention

-I need to remove 'oggy' to complete my assignment.
+Function is used to remove 'oggy'.

 ## Method